apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What happened to Floridalma Roque?
-She went to Guatemala for plastic surgery and never returned.**
+**Beyond the Mission Goals: How NASA Surpassed Expectations With Asteroid Bennu**

-You can read more about it [here](https://www.cbsnews.com/news/floridalma-roque-guatemala-plastic-surgery-never-returned-to-united-states/).
+You can read more about it [here](https://scitechdaily.com/beyond-the-mission-goals-how-nasa-surpassed-expectations-with-asteroid-bennu/).

 ## Requirements
 - Python 3.8